xylophanes/wittyPiMod/README.md

    cp init.sh /etc/init.d/wittypi (note rename!!)
    systemctl enable wittypi

 Wittypi board should be connected and functioning when system is rebooted.
+Note that this software works with older WittyPi boards.
+It is likely to need to be updated for more recent hardware